-In October 2019, he was called into the Springboks Rugby World Cup squad following a hamstring injury to Jesse Kriel.
-He started against Canada and scored a try on his RWC debut.
+In October 2019, Willemse was called up to the Springboks' Rugby World Cup squad due to an injury to Jesse Kriel.
+He started in the match against Canada and scored a try on his Rugby World Cup debut.

 |South Africa A